 Wu Tsang, who moves between New York, Berlin and Los Angeles, is a transgender performance artist and film maker.
 She was born in 1982 in the United States.
-Since the 2000s, her films and videos have been exhibited in prestigious venues such as the Tate Modern in London, the Stedelijk Museum in Amsterdam, and the MoCA in Los Angeles.
+Since the 2000s, her films and videos have been exhibited in prestigious venues.
+These include the Tate Modern in London, the Stedelijk Museum in Amsterdam, and the MoCA in Los Angeles.
 The work of this artist of Chinese, Swedish and American descent is mainly inspired by activism, communities and party art.

 Her film “Damelo Todo” follows the journey of a young man from El Salvador who moves to the United States in 1985 to escape the civil war in his country.
 His journey will lead him to question his gender identity through encounters in a Los Angeles bar which is at the forefront of these issues.

 Wu Tsang’s work is set within a highly realist context.
-Her objective is to blend politics with art, with a strong intention of shifting the norms set by a society still too closed-off to gender and sexual identities besides cisgender and heterosexual.
+Her objective is to blend politics with art, with a strong intention of shifting the norms.
+Specifically, the norms set by a society still too closed-off to gender and sexual identities besides cisgender and heterosexual.

 5. Zackary Drucker & Rhys Ernst